plast1k/saint_jack/README.md

 saint-jack
 ==========

-A simple side jacking automation shell script by
+A simple side jacking automation shell script by Note the name is not a typo